Marsh, Billings, Rockefeller in Woodstock

 By Glenn Suokko

-This book tells the story of three families whose lives and ideals shaped the landscape and conservation movement in Vermont.
-Through original photography and historic imagery, I document the Marsh-Billings-Rockefeller National Historical Park and the Billings Farm & Museum—exploring how art, architecture, and stewardship are interwoven in the story of American preservation.
+Through original photography and historic imagery, I document the Marsh-Billings-Rockefeller National Historical Park and the Billings Farm & Museum, examining how architecture, land use, and stewardship form a lasting model of American preservation.

 Previous